lukakerr/hackd/README.md

 <br><br>

-<sup>1</sup> 3D touch is only available on supported devices.
+<sup id="1">1</sup> 3D touch is only available on supported devices.
 Currently only Wix's [react-native-navigation](https://github.com/wix/react-native-navigation) supports it, although there is a [relatively major bug](https://github.com/wix/react-native-navigation/issues/2445) that hasn't been fixed yet.
 This bug is present in Hackd.